nx10/httpgd/README.md

 Note that there is a rare bug in R versions < 4.1, that leads to [some plots disappearing when ggplot2 plots are resized and deleted in a specific way](https://github.com/nx10/httpgd/issues/50).

 `libpng` and X11 are required on unix like systems (e.g. Linux, macOS).
+`Cairo` is required on unix like systems to enable PNG, PDF, EPS and PS renderers.

 ### macOS